jakobhuerner/jakobhuerner.github.io/_pages/photography.md

 ## Where should I start?

-I recommend to start with a photographic trip through the seasons!
+I recommend to start your [photo blog](../photoblog) journey with a photographic trip through the seasons!

 - Starting with [winter](../easter_sunday_winter_lunz_2021/),
 - continuing with [spring](../spring_forest/),